Understanding Alerting System Costs: A Guide for Fire Departments

 6. Ongoing Maintenance and Monitoring

-Features like health-conscious alerting may reduce long-term costs by mitigating stress-related health issues.
+Features like health-conscious alerting can help to reduce long-term costs and costs associated with by mitigating stress-related health issues.

 Estimated Costs of Fire Station Alerting Systems